laurent-martin/aspera-hsts-operations/README.md

 Create a configuration file for nginx:

-- This one uses the Letsencrypt certificate.
+- This one uses the `letsencrypt` certificate.
-  If you used another method, then reference the actual location of the certificte and key in parameters `ssl_certificate*`
+  If you used another method, then reference the actual location of the certificate and key in parameters `ssl_certificate*`

 ```bash
 cat<<EOF > /etc/nginx/conf.d/aspera.conf